 The other factor that has affected the relationship between the yield curve and the economy is the stock of debt currently sitting on global balance sheets.

-Due to these factors, and the ever present wild card that is the current geopolitical environment, it is harder than ever to predict what is likely to happen in the future.
+While these factors, and the ever present wild card that is the current geopolitical environment, make it harder than ever to predict what is likely to happen in the future, the yield curve remains a major port of call for investors assessing financial markets – and this doesn’t look likely to change anytime soon.